-Weight Loss Questions to Ask a Registered Dietitian
+Weight Loss & Nutrition Advice from a Dietitian

 Christy Zagarella, lead dietitian for bistroMD, is answering common, yet often misunderstood questions about weight loss and offering tips to take your results to the next level.

 Weight loss is always a hot topic, though there are misconceptions about what successfully losing weight actually involves.

 Christy Zagarella, lead dietitian for bistroMD, is addressing those common, yet often misunderstood questions about weight loss.

 And these weight loss tips from a dietitian will take your goals and results to the next level!